WordPoints/wordpoints/src/readme.txt

 1. An example of a table of points log entries.

-2. The Points Hooks administration screen.
-This is where you configure when and where points are awarded.
+2. The Points Types administration screen.
+This is where you create your points types and configure when points are awarded in reaction to various events.

 3. A rank group on the Ranks administration screen.
 This is where you create and manage the ranks used on your site.